George Yannis: Transportation engineering career

-George Yannis as a Chairman of the Board of Directors and CEO of Attiko Metro SA in January 2005.

 George Yannis contributed to national plans and policies, having conceived the Athens Metro development plan of eight lines (including the famous line 4 currently in development) (2009), the Athens city parking scheme (2002), the first Sustainable Urban Mobility Policy for Greece (2008), the introduction of green vehicle annual fee (2009), the Piraeus Port traffic arrangements and pedestrian paths (2004).

 During his term as Chairman of the Athens Metro (Μετρό Αθήνας) Public Authority (2004–2010), he contributed at all phases of the planning, design, tendering, supervision, commissioning and acceptance of the metro construction projects in Athens and Thessaloniki, as well as of their accompanying projects.
 During this period, he contributed to the development of metro projects in Greece, including Athens 2004 Olympic projects and several metro lines, stations and parking lots.
 He also worked on the large second generation of metro projects including the Thessaloniki Metro main project and extensions.

 "The Souflias plan" inspired and developed by the then-president of Attiko Metro, George Yannis in April 2009.

 On April 13, 2009, the Minister of the Environment, Physical Planning and Public Works, Georgios Souflias, unveiled a proposal for future Metro extensions under preparation, called "the Souflias plan".
 The plan envisioned a total of 8 lines to be developed over a 25-year period, and was initially inspired and developed by George Yannis, the then-president of Attiko Metro, following detailed studies and public consultations.

 He has provided scientific support to the controversial Athens Great Walk urban regeneration project, which has been partially implemented to gradually transform Athens down-town mobility patterns, despite the initial strong inertia reactions.